Nun Recited Hail Marys in Witness' Face at Abortion Clinic Blockade Trial

 The trial of anti-abortion activists accused of plotting a clinic blockade continues to get more absurd.
 First, lead defendant Lauren Handy wanted to show the jury photos of fetuses she kept in her refrigerator, a request the judge denied.
 Then, on the first day of jury selection, supporters of Handy and her four co-defendants stood outside courthouse doors where prospective jurors often enter and passed out fliers falsely claiming the Washington, D.C., abortion clinic they invaded had engaged in wrongdoing.
 (The judge warned their attorneys this could be construed as jury tampering.)

-And now, a nun appears to have engaged in witness tampering by making the sign of the cross at a woman on the stand and then following her into a hallway in the federal courthouse.
+And now, a nun appears to have engaged in witness tampering by making the sign of the cross at a woman who took the stand for the prosecution and then following her into a hallway in the federal courthouse to recite Hail Marys.
 That’s according to WUSA9, which has been covering the trial:

 Last week, Kollar-Kotelly was forced to briefly pause the trial and hold a sealed bench conference after someone in the public gallery yelled, “I love you Caroline!” at a government witness, anti-abortion activist Caroline Davis, after court broke for the day but before her testimony was finished.
 On Monday, Kollar-Kotelly again had to admonish a member of the public gallery, a woman dressed as a nun, after she learned she’d been making the sign of the cross toward a witness while she was on the stand and had approached her and begun saying the Hail Mary to her face in a hallway during a break in testimony.